rampedro/Classical-ML-React/README.md

 # Additional features:

-A new module (Read Data) has been added.
+A new module (ReadData) has been added.
 Its job is to let the react program read the data sent by python backend.